wolfmanjm/kivy-smoothie-host/README.md

        xclip xsel
     sudo apt-get install python3-pip git
-    python3 -m pip install --user --upgrade Cython==0.28.2 pillow python3 -m pip install --user --upgrade git+https://github.com/kivy/kivy.git@1.11.1
+    python3 -m pip install --user --upgrade Cython==0.28.2 pillow python3 -m pip install --user --upgrade kivy

-This installs a known working version of kivy using the version of python found on debian stretch and buster.
+This installs a known working version of kivy using the version of python found on debian buster.

 On an rpi3b+ (and better) it seems the double tap time needs to be increased to be usable..